-Dated: December , 2019
+Dated: , 2020

-NOTICE IS HEREBY GIVEN that American Municipal Power, Inc. ("AMP") has not provided an Annual Report as required by Section 3 of the Continuing Disclosure Agreement, which was entered into in connection with the above-named Bonds issued pursuant to that certain Master Trust Indenture, dated as of November 1, 2007, as supplemented by the Twelfth Supplemental Indenture, the Thirteenth Supplemental Indenture and Fourteenth Supplemental Indenture, each dated as of January 1, 2019, each between AMP and U.S. Bank National Association, Columbus, Ohio, as trustee.
+NOTICE IS HEREBY GIVEN that American Municipal Power, Inc. ("AMP") has not provided an Annual Report as required by Section 3 of the Continuing Disclosure Undertaking, which was entered into in connection with the above-named Bonds issued pursuant to that certain Master Trust Indenture, dated as of November 1, 2009, as supplemented by the Eleventh Supplemental Indenture, dated as of January 1, 2020, each between AMP and U.S. Bank National Association, Columbus, Ohio, as trustee.
 AMP anticipates that the Annual Report will be filed by .